membuk/foodage/README.md

 ![Test Menu](/Files/unnamed.jpg)

-Result can be see easily.
+Results can be easily viewed.

 ## **Uploading data**
-There is an option to import users's own `.cvs` files for prediction.
+There is an option to import users' own `.cvs` files for prediction.
 + Click on the `Upload` button and choose the `.csv` file
 ![Upload Menu](/Files/unnamed.jpg)

-After the see file name and date, users can use their own data.
+After viewing the file name and date, users can use their own data.

 ## **Features**
 ### **Clear UI**